+SPIN:

-SPIN: If the resource gets dispatched out of Spinning Operating Reserve capacity be used for available reserve calculation.
+If the resource gets dispatched out of Spinning Operating Reserve capacity (either in contingency or non-contingency mode), this value will reflect dispatched SPIN capacity amount.
+Otherwise, this amount is zero.
+SPIN MW can be used for available reserve calculation.